RedRouge1/TestPage/Elections.md

 The votes will be counted by the Returning Officer, and will remain stored for two weeks after the election unless any objections are raised where this will be extended until the matter is resolved.
 Anyone who stood in the election as such cannot be given access to the main account until after the votes are discarded.

-Should in the very unlikely event the vote is tied, then the Returning Officer will break the tie.
+In the very unlikely event the vote is tied, then the Returning Officer will break the tie.
 #### Election Canvasing
 Any member standing for election may only post election material in designated locations.
-You must not post about it in the general I-UPS server, any I-UPS side servers or in any university society server.
-Severe or repeated breaking of this will be grounds for removal from the election at the suggestion of the Returning Officer.
+You must not post about it in the general I-UPS server, any I-UPS side servers or in any university society server without permission.
+Severe or repeated violations of these rules will be grounds for removal from the election, judged at the discretion of the Returning Officer